Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

 ### Stats

-- Health regeneration is 0% at base and magicka regeneration at 10%.
+- Health regeneration is 0% at base, magicka regeneration at 10% and stamina regeneration at 50%.
-  - This only affects **base** regeneration.
+  > This only affects **base** regeneration.
 All regeneration boosts are still as effective as vanilla because the boosts are additive.

-  - Food buffs are highly useful to work around the slow regeneration at early levels.
+  > Food buffs are highly useful to work around the slow regeneration at early levels.
 Mages should seek to get robes as early as possible.
 - Base magicka is 200 instead of 100.
-  - The idea is that you start with more reserve magicka than vanilla, but regenerate slower.
+  > The idea is that you start with more reserve magicka than vanilla, but regenerate slower.
 - Player starts with 200 carry weight, but misc items, ingredients, crafting materials and potions weigh nothing.
-  - You may still want to store excess stuff in your house, because having too much stuff in inventory will cause the inventory to lag.
+  > You may still want to store excess stuff in your house, because having too much stuff in inventory will cause the inventory to lag.

 ### Combat

-- Light melee attacks restore 6 to 15 stamina and 3 to 8 magicka on-hit depending on the weapon type, but deal 50% less damage (compared to vanilla) on enemies above 25% stamina.
+- Light melee attacks restore 6 to 15 stamina and 3 to 8 magicka on-hit depending on the weapon type, but deal 33% less damage (compared to vanilla) on enemies above 25% stamina.
-  - The idea is that light attacks are a tool for sustaining resources with well-timed aggression.
+  > The idea is that light attacks are a tool for sustaining resources with well-timed aggression.
 - Enemy stamina can be seen from the orange bar below the compass when targeting an enemy.
 More full -> less stamina the opponent has.
-  - There are also perks in Block tree tied to enemy stamina (Posture Break and Deathblow)
+  > There are also perks in Block tree tied to enemy stamina (Posture Break and Deathblow)
 - You take 25% more damage from power attacks when blocking (calculated *after* block mitigation percent).
-  - This is to balance out the fact that blocking power attacks costs the same amount of stamina as blocking light attacks.
+  > This is to balance out the fact that blocking power attacks costs the same amount of stamina as blocking light attacks.
-  - Timed Block perk still allows you to negate all damage from power attacks with a well-timed block.
+  > Timed Block perk still allows you to negate all damage from power attacks with a well-timed block.
 - Enemies take 50% more damage from behind.
 Player takes 25% more damage from behind.
-  - Enemies can't turn much during attack combos.
+  > Enemies can't turn much during attack combos.
 Use this to your advantage by flanking enemies while they are attacking.
 - Ash of War, a special attack for all weapon types is available in powers menu.
-  - Some unique artifacts have unique Ash of War.
+  > Some unique artifacts have unique Ash of War.
 These will be expanded in the future as I update the list.
 - [Maxsu Poise](https://github.com/max-su-2019/MaxsuPoise/releases) is the stagger system in the list, with my custom tweaks:
-  - Light attacks and ranged attacks inflict a very short small stagger on poise break.
+  > Light attacks and ranged attacks inflict a very short small stagger on poise break.
-  - Heavy attacks inflict longer large stagger on poise break.
+  > Heavy attacks inflict longer large stagger on poise break.
-  - Some Ash of War attacks inflict special staggers like knockback.
+  > Some Ash of War attacks inflict special staggers like knockback.
-  - Enchantments that increase your "mass" increase poise.
 - [Oblivion-like Spell Casting](https://www.nexusmods.com/skyrimspecialedition/mods/65398) allows you to caste spells without equiping them on your hands.
 Read up the mod page for more info.
-  - This mod is a little jank sometimes.
+  > This mod is a little jank sometimes.
 Don't try to spam spells too quickly or it will get "stuck" and you'll have wait few seconds for it to work again.
 - [Acheron](https://www.nexusmods.com/skyrimspecialedition/mods/108159?tab=description) handles the death system.
-  - After you die you either:
+  > After you die you either:
-    -  respawn at a nearby location.
+  >  -  respawn at a nearby location.
-    -  Enter a crawl state for 30 seconds and de-aggro the enemies, after which you stand back up.
+  >  -  Enter a crawl state for 30 seconds and de-aggro the enemies, after which you stand back up.
+  >

-  - I highly encourage to respect the death system instead of reloading save after dying.
+  >  I highly encourage to respect the death system instead of reloading save after dying.
 Reloading saves after combat is very bad for save health and risks getting your save corrupted, especially in a modlist this large.

 ### Crime